 Due to the fact that the persons claiming to be militia were allowed into a school and because of the principal’s remark which we can hear in the film and which terrified the children (“There will be blood!”), the HCLU turns to the maintainer of the school first.

-Sátoraljaújhely, Hungary; on May 18, 2010.
-We visited the temporary quarters of those who had been evacuated due to the flood.
-Many of them have complained that the ’Hungarians’ did not help the Gypsies during the defense against the flood.
+April 18, 2010, Sátoraljaújhely, Hungary.
+We visited the quarters of the people evacuated due to the flood.
+Many of them complained that “Hungarians” didn’t help the Romas during the defense against the flood.
+The sand ordered by the local government also arrived late.
+This is what this short video addresses.